bitcart/bitcart-docs/deployment/manual.md

 Continue with: [Your first invoice](/your-first-invoice)

-## Managing Processes
+### Managing Processes

-If you want the processes: bitcart api, daemons, workers and frontend (bitcart admin and bitcart store) to be managed - automatic startup, error reporting etc then consider using [supervisord](http://supervisord.org/) or [systemd](https://systemd.io/) to manage the processes.
+If you want the processes: bitcart api, daemons, worker and frontend (bitcart admin and bitcart store) to be managed with automatic startup, error reporting etc then consider using [supervisord](http://supervisord.org/) or [systemd](https://systemd.io/) to manage the processes.

 ## Upgrading manual deployment